ChenLipschitz/bostonAiProject/PROCESS.md

 | **Secure MongoDB Access**              | Avoid exposing the database directly; always go through controlled backend APIs.
 Use roles and environment-based URI configs. |
 | **Code Linting & Formatting**          | Enforce consistent code style using tools like ESLint, Prettier, and Husky. |

+## AI Tools

+- ChatGPT/Gemini for helping in generating src code.
+- OpenHands for helping in some features (rendering charts in the chat)